CumulusNetworks/docs/content/cumulus-netq-42/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-the-LLDP-Service.md

     {{<figure src="/images/netq/ntwk-svcs-all-lldp-large-summary-tab-past-week-300.png" width="500" >}}

-<div style="padding-left: 18px;">In this case, notice that their are fewer nodes running the protocol, but the total number of sessions running has nearly doubled.
-If the changes are unexpected, you can investigate further by looking at another timeframe, determining if more nodes are now running LLDP than previously, looking for changes in the topology, and so forth.</div>
+<div style="padding-left: 18px;">In this case, notice that there are fewer nodes running the protocol, but the total number of sessions running has nearly doubled.
+If the changes are unexpected, you can investigate further by looking at another time frame, determining if more nodes are now running LLDP than previously, looking for changes in the topology, and so forth.</div>

 {{</tab>}}